thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-library.md

 add-widget:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-1-pe.png
-        title: 'Navigate to the "Widgets Library" page via the main menu on the left.
-Click the "+" icon in the upper right of the screen, and select the "Create new widgets type" option from the drop-down menu.'
+        title: 'Navigate to the "Widgets Library" page using the main menu on the left.
+Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets type" option from the drop-down menu.'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-2-pe.png
         title: 'In the pop-up window select widget type.'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-3-pe.png
-        title: 'In the opened dialog window, enter the name for the new widget.
-Enter widget JavaScript code, then click "Save" to complete the creation widget.'
+        title: 'In the pop-up window select widget type.
+In the dialog window that appears, enter the name of the new widget.
+Enter the widget JavaScript code, then click "Save" to complete the creation of widget.'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-widget-4-pe.png
-        title: 'New widget is created.'
+        title: 'A new widget is created.'

 wl-add-widgets-bundle:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-1-pe.png
-        title: 'Navigate to the "Widgets bundle" page via the main menu on the left.
-Click the "+" icon in the upper right of the screen, and select the "Create new widgets bundle" option from the drop-down menu.'
+        title: 'Navigate to the "Widgets bundle" page using the main menu on the left.
+Click the "+" icon in the upper right corner of the screen, and select the "Create new widgets bundle" option from the drop-down menu.'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-2-pe.png
-        title: 'In the opened dialog window, enter the name for the new bundle.
+        title: 'In the opened dialog window, enter the name of the new bundle.
 Adding an image and a description is optional.
 Click "Add".'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-3-pe.png
-        title: 'New widgets bundle is opened.
+        title: 'The new widgets bundle is opened.
 After adding the widgets bundle, you can add widgets in there.
-For this, click the "+ Add Widget"'
+For this, click the "+ Add Widget".'
     3:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-4-pe.png
-        title: 'Select ane or multiple widgets and click "Save" to complete add widget in your widget bundle.'
+        title: 'Select one or multiple widgets and click "Save" to complete add widget to your widget bundle.'
     4:
         image: /images/user-guide/ui/widgets/widget-library/wl-add-new-bundle-5-pe.png
         title: 'Since widgets bundles are in alphabetical order, the newly created one may be on the second page.'